alstat/Yunir.jl/docs/src/man/rhythmic_analysis.md

 """
 ```
 ## Extracting Syllables
 Now let's try extracting the syllables for the first line.
-To do this, let's convert the text into a vector of stanzas of the poem.
+To do this, let's convert the text into a vector of stanzas of the `poem`.
 We therefore split the text on the `";\n"` separator, where the `\n` is the code for line break.
 The function `strip` simply removes the whitespaces before and after each stanza.
 ```@example abc
 texts = map(x -> strip(string(x)), split.(poem, "\n"))
 ```
 Next is to initialize the syllabification for each stanza, suppose we want to capture the consonant before and after each vowel to represent one syllable.
 For example, for the word `basmala`, the syllabification if only the consonant preceding the vowel is considered then we have `ba`, `ma`, and `la`.
 To specify this configuration for the syllable, we do it as follows:
 ```@repl abc
-syllable = Syllable(1, 0, 3)
+syllable = Syllable(1, 0, 10)
 ```
-Here the first argument represents the number of characters prior to the vowel is considered, the next argument which is 0 is the number of character after the vowel, and 3 in the third argument simply mean how many vowels do we need to capture for each word.
-So that,
+Here the first argument represents the number of characters prior to the vowel is considered, the next argument which is 0 is the number of character after the vowel, and 10 in the third argument simply mean how many vowels do we need to capture for each word.
+So that, 10 here assures us that we capture all vowels of any word because most usually has less than 10 vowels.
 ```@repl abc
 r = Syllabification(false, syllable)
 ```